goldstrike77/ansible-role-linux-elasticsearch/README.md

 ## Requirements
 ### Operating systems
-This Ansible role installs Elasticsearch on linux operating system, including establishing a filesystem structure and server configuration with some common operational features.
-This role will work on the following operating systems:
+This Ansible role installs Elasticsearch on Linux operating system, including establishing a filesystem structure and server configuration with some common operational features, Will works on the following operating systems:

   * CentOS 7